wildfly/quickstart/wsba-participant-completion-simple/README.md

 _This is because, in remote mode, you are responsible for starting the server with the XTS subsystem enabled.
 When you run the Arquillian tests in managed mode, the container uses the `serverConfig` property defined in the `arquillian.xml` file to start the server with the XTS subsystem enabled._

-You can also let Arquillian manage the ${product.name} server by using the `arq-wildfly-managed` profile.
+You can also let Arquillian manage the ${product.name} server by using the `arq-managed` profile.
 For more information about how to run the Arquillian tests, see [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests).

 Investigate the Server Log